ktseng/holdem_calc/README.md

 Usage
 -----
 I've listed a few examples showing how to use the Holdem Calculator.
 Note that you can mix and match command line options to suit your needs.
+See the bottom example in this section to see how to use the multiprocess Holdem Calculator for faster computations.

 Default use case: